zoxpx/pxdocs/content/reference/CLI/service.md

 title: Service operations using pxctl
 linkTitle: Service
 keywords: portworx, pxctl, command-line tool, cli, reference
-description: How to use PX CLI service.
+description: How to use the pxctl service command.
 weight: 16
 ---